ECAP5/ECAP5-DWBUART/docs/src/arch/3_requirements.rst

 .. requirement:: F_RESET_02

-   The tx_o signal shall be asserted while rst_i is asserted.
+   The uart_tx_o signal shall be asserted while rst_i is asserted.

 .. requirement:: F_ENABLE_01

-   The tx_o signal shall be asserted while the EN field of UART_CR is deasserted.
+   The uart_tx_o signal shall be asserted while the EN field of UART_CR is deasserted.

 Memory interface